sritampatnaik/Magic-Portal/README.md

 # Magic Canvas

-A keyboard-less and mouse-less multiplayer whiteboard that uses webcam gestures and voice control for a fully hands-free collaborative drawing experience.
+Magic Canvas is a collaborative multiplayer whiteboard with AI-powered helpers.
+Draw with your mouse or trackpad, switch tools from the top toolbar, and toggle the integrated voice assistant whenever you want hands-free commands—no webcams or motion tracking required.

 <br/>

 ## What I Built

-**Magic Canvas** is a real-time collaborative whiteboard that reimagines how we interact with digital canvases.
-Instead of using a keyboard and mouse, users control the canvas entirely through:
+**Magic Canvas** is a real-time collaborative whiteboard that blends a familiar drawing workflow with playful AI assistance:

-- **Hand Gestures** (via webcam): Draw, erase, and select areas using natural hand movements detected by your webcam
+- **Top Toolbar Controls**: Quick-access buttons for Select, Pencil, and Eraser tools with broadcasted state so everyone sees what you're using
 - **Voice Commands**: Change pen colors, adjust brush sizes, and generate AI images using conversational voice control
 - **AI Image Generation**: Select any area on the canvas and generate abstract artwork that seamlessly integrates into your drawing

 ### Key Features

-1. **Real-time Multiplayer**: Multiple users can join a room and see each other's cursors, drawings, and gestures in real-time
+1. **Real-time Multiplayer**: Multiple users can join a room and see each other's cursors, drawings, and active tools in real-time
-2. **Gesture Controls**:
+2. **Toolbar Controls**:
-   - ☝️ **Pointing Up**: Activates pen tool and draws
-   - ✋ **Open Palm**: Activates eraser tool
-   - ✌️ **Victory**: Creates a selection area for AI generation
+   - **Select**: Drag a region to prep AI generations
-   - 👍 **Thumbs Up**: Activates voice assistant
-   - 👎 **Thumbs Down**: Deactivates voice assistant
+   - **Pencil**: Smooth brush strokes that sync as you draw
+   - **Eraser**: Large, pressure-free erasing with compositing
+   - Click any tool again to pop back to the cursor for moving artwork
 3. **Voice Assistant**: Natural language control for:
    - Changing pen colors ("make the pen blue")
    - Adjusting brush size ("make the brush thicker")
    - Generating images in selected areas ("create an abstract painting here")
-4. **Smart Cursors**: Each user's cursor dynamically shows:
+4. **Smart Cursors**: Each user's cursor dynamically shows their username, selected color, and whether they're erasing
-   - Their username and current gesture emoji
-   - Triangle cursor (colored by current pen color)
-   - Circle cursor (white, when eraser is active)
 5. **Freehand Drawing**: Smooth, real-time drawing with adjustable brush sizes and colors
 6. **AI Image Generation**: Select any canvas area and generate artwork using Fal.ai's image-to-image model